bioexcel/2020_06_09_online_ambertools4cp2k/_episodes/09-qmmm.md

 - "Instabilities between the QM and the MM regions are likely to show up in this monitorisation run."
 ---

+## Moving from MM to QM/MM...

+We want to address a few points before we start running a QM/MM simulation.

+#### What is CP2K?

+[CP2K](https://www.cp2k.org) is a quantum chemistry and solid state physics software package that can perform atomistic simulations of solid state, liquid, molecular, periodic, material, crystal, and biological systems.
+CP2K provides a general framework for different modeling methods such as DFT using the mixed Gaussian and plane waves approaches GPW and GAPW.
+Supported theory levels include DFTB, LDA, GGA, MP2, RPA, semi-empirical methods (AM1, PM3, PM6, RM1, MNDO, …), and classical force fields (AMBER, CHARMM, …).
+CP2K can do simulations of molecular dynamics, metadynamics, Monte Carlo, Ehrenfest dynamics, vibrational analysis, core level spectroscopy, energy minimization, and transition state optimization using NEB or dimer method.

+You can find more information on its usage [here](https://manual.cp2k.org/).

+#### Which theory level are we going to use?

+We will use of [PM3](https://en.wikipedia.org/wiki/PM3_(chemistry)), a semiempirical method, to define the QM region and the amended Amber forcefield to define the MM subsystem.
+We will run 500fs (1000steps * 0.5 fs) of simulation on an ARCHER node.

+#### How do we define the QM region?

+In this example, we are going to define the ligand GWS as the QM region.
+This implies 34 QM atoms embedded within a MM envinronment.
+Despite this is a simple and convenient example, it is not uncommon.
+It also has the advantage that we do not need to split any covalent bonds between the QM subsystem and the MM subsystem.
+This topic will be covered in future sessions.

+***

+## Running a QM/MM monitorisation run

 After we have equilibrated the system using molecular mechanics, we need to equilibrate the system running the chosen QM/MM approach.
 It is important to run a monitorisation run before any production run to make sure our system behaves as expected.

-We will use a semi-empirical [PM3](https://en.wikipedia.org/wiki/PM3_(chemistry)) to define the QM region and the amended Amber forcefield to define the MM subsystem.
-We will run 500fs (1000steps * 0.5 fs) of simulation on an ARCHER node.

 This step might take some time, so we will also submit the calculation to the ARCHER short queue: